- Class: Aves

 Shoebills are “stand-and-wait” or “wade-and-walk-slowly” hunters.
 The shoebill holds its bill vertically downward, out of the way of its binocular vision.
 Prey detection seems to be visual, but hearing may prove useful as well.

 The bill, please.
 When a food item is spotted, the shoebill jerks its head forward, lunging full speed ahead, lurching into the water to engulf the fish (and often plenty of vegetation) with its bill.
-If the “collapse” fails, the bird is off balance enough that it cannot recover for another strike at the same fish.
-If they prey is captured, the shoebill moves its mandibles from side to side to discard excess vegetation, and the fish is swallowed headfirst (unless it’s been decapitated first).
+If successful, the shoebill moves its mandibles from side to side to discard excess vegetation, and the fish is swallowed headfirst (unless it’s been decapitated first).
 A meal is followed up with a long swig of water.

 Shoebills defend their favorite feeding areas from conspecifics—eating alone is a way of life!
 They may start feeding when the sun comes up, but they don’t dine in earnest until after 11 a.m.
 In a pinch (or during incubation time), a shoebill can survive for over four days without food.